 Well, the last thing I played was Horizon Zero Dawn on PS5.
 I did enjoy it quite a bit.

-Of course, I would primarily attribute this achievement to the hard work I’ve put in, specifically, working overtime and sacrificing sleep in order to excel.
+Of course, I would primarily attribute this achievement to the hard work I’ve put in, specifically, working overtime and sacrificing sleep to excel.
 Nevertheless, I also think that rapidly growing projects such as Wallester are just way more conducive to this type of growth.

 How many people are on your team right now, and what has been your biggest lesson on leadership so far?